mcandre/booty/README.md

 ## Why not _____?

-* Grunt is largely unmaintained.
+* Grunt is largely unmaintained, and increases the attack surface.
-* Gulp is terrible at CLI tasks.
+* Gulp is terrible at CLI tasks, and increases the attack surface.
 * Make isn't JavaScript.

 # REQUIREMENTS